Delhi man calls PCR, threatens to kill PM Modi; held | Law-Order

 A 22-year-old man was arrested from northeast Delhi's Khajuri Khas area after he called the Police Control Room (PCR) and allegedly threatened to kill Prime Minister Narendra Modi, officials said on Friday.

 The accused, who has been identified as Salman alias Arman, told police that he made the call as he ''wanted'' to go to jail.
-He is addicted to drugs and was sent to a juvenile correction home in 2018 in a murder case, they said.
+He is addicted to drugs and was released from a juvenile correction home, where he was sent in a murder case, in 2018, they said.

 The accused called the PCR on 112 around Thursday midnight and threatened to kill PM Modi, the police said.